 In all cases, we would recommend that you contact an approved dealer who will be able to advise you on the choice of equipment which is most suitable for your vehicle.

 FRONT HEADLIGHTS: replacing the bulbs (1/3)

-Before performing any action in the engine compartment, the ignition must be switched off (please see at any moment.
-The warning light in the engine compartment reminds you of this.
+Before performing any action in the engine compartment, the ignition must be switched off by pressing the engine stop button (please see the information on "Starting, stopping the engine" in Section 2).